Virginia Mason Hospital: Graduate medical education

 Virginia Mason Medical Center operates several residency training programs for newly graduated physicians (MD and DO).
 The residencies are fully accredited by the Accreditation Council for Graduate Medical Education.
-Programs include: anesthesiology, diagnostic radiology, general surgery, and internal medicine.
+Programs include: anesthesiology, diagnostic radiology, general surgery, urology and internal medicine.
+Further fellowship programs are also offered in cardiology, gastroenterology, rheumatology, urogynecology, regional anesthesia, and pain medicine.

 Problems

 The hospital documented infections with carbapenem resistant enterobacteriaceae between November 2012 and March 2014, and in November 2013 officially confirmed an outbreak.
 Infections were linked to duodenoscopes, an endoscope used during a gastroenterology procedure called ERCP that enters the mouth, passes the stomach and ends in the duodenum.
 An abstract submitted to an infectious-disease society conference was presented in October 2014.

 CBS reported that at least 35 patients fell ill and 11 died, but it was not clear how much could be attributed to the bacteria, because "most patients who underwent the procedure already were critically ill with colon or pancreatic cancer".

 In June 2016, Virginia Mason was denied full accreditation after an inspection by the Joint Commission determined that the hospital was failing compliance in 29 of its standards.
 However, Virginia Mason remains accredited pending a follow-up review by the Joint Commission, and at no time did it lose accreditation.